JaiRanchod/Desk-10-Software-Engineering-Group-Project/Documentation/Design Process.md

 <p>&nbsp;&nbsp;&nbsp;&nbsp;Narrowing down to 2 potential projects, we now considered a different approach to choosing our project; one that relies on expected complexity, feasibility and how big of a problem it solves.
-Ultimately, after exploring the logistics and requirements of building some kind of graphical interface that would mimic a dartboard, we mutually agreed that it was simply too hard to achieve.
+Ultimately, after exploring the logistics and requirements of building some kind of graphical interface that would mimic a dartboard, we mutually agreed that it was simply not as interesting to us.
 We then looked into identifying the complexities and feasibility of making a tinder for housemates’ web app and our research gave us confidence that this is the project we will pursue.</p>